 What strength does Victoza come in?

-Victoza comes in one strength: 6 milligrams (mg) per milliliter (mL).
+Victoza comes in one strength: 6 milligrams (mg) per milliliter (mL) of liquid solution.
 Each Victoza pen holds 3 mL of solution containing a total of 18 mg of active drug.

 The Victoza pen can deliver three different doses: 0.6 mg, 1.2 mg, or 1.8 mg.
 You’ll use Victoza according to the dosage instructions that your doctor or healthcare professional gives you.